-If a Vendor is scored as unacceptable, the Project Manager should meet with the Vendor to review the scorecard and set a deadline for the Vendor to comply with the Contract.
-If the Contract continues to fail to comply with the Contract, the Project Manage should notify the PCM and Manager of Procurement Contracts Administration and a notice of default letter will be sent to the Vendor in accordance with the terms of the Contract.
+If a Vendor is scored as Below Expectations, the Project Manager should meet with the Vendor to review the scorecard and set a deadline for the Vendor to comply with the Contract.
+If the Contract continues to fail to comply with the Contract, the Project Manage should notify the PCM and Manager of Procurement Contracts Administration and a notice to cure letter will be sent to the Vendor in accordance with the terms of the Contract.
 The Office of General Counsel should be consulted and review the default letter prior to sending to the Vendor.
 The PCM and Manager of Procurement Contracts Administration may meet with the Vendor to review the deficiencies.
-Failure of the Vendor to cure the deficiencies within the timeframe stated in the notice of the default letter, the Contract may be terminated for default in accordance with the Contract.
+Failure of the Vendor to cure the deficiencies within the timeframe stated in the notice of to cure letter, the Contract may be terminated for default in accordance with the Contract.

-JEA will only consider Contract renewals for Vendors whose performance has been evaluated and documented with an "Acceptable" scorecard.
+JEA will only consider Contract renewals for Vendors whose performance has been evaluated and documented with a "Meets Expectations" or "Above Expectations" scorecard.